-Ellis followed Luisa down the hall toward the elevators with bundles of linens in their hands.
-They took the opposite corridor, per Lisle’s request, so he could get acquainted with the right-hand side of the hotel.
-Ellis was shown the game room where rounds of cards would be played, and the spa next door where a faint smell of essential oils wafted out through the open archway.
+Ellis followed Luisa down the hall toward the elevators with bundles of linens in their hands after lunch concluded.
+They took the opposite corridor, per Lisle’s request, so he could get acquainted with the right-hand side of the hotel that he had yet to see.
+Ellis was shown the spa next door to the restaurant where a faint smell of essential oils wafted out through the open archway.
 A small infinity pool rotated slowly beside a jacuzzi on the backside of a small gym.
-Luisa noted that Masoud would offer barber services every now and again when guests would put in requests, and that the shelves were packed with jars of clay, face masks, and other relaxing necessities.
+Luisa noted that Masoud would offer barber services when guests would put in requests, and that the shelves were packed with jars of clay, face masks, and other relaxing necessities.

 At the end of the hall sat the entrance to The Pink Hare.
-It was a quaint lounge and bar with expensive liquors lining the shelves above.
-It was dark, modeled after a speakeasy, and held a heavy aura of tobacco and fancy alcohol.
+It was a quaint bar with expensive liquors lining the shelves.
+It was dark, modeled after a speakeasy, and looked much too fancy for Ellis’ tastes, but he could see the appeal of it nonetheless.

 “This is The Pink Hare!
 I usually open it up around 2000.
 Do you have any particular vices?
 Favorite cocktails?”
 Luisa asked as they opened the door.

-“You have time to try things, this is a great safe space to do so.
+“You have time to try things if you like, this is a great safe space to do so.
 I make a lovely Irish cream coffee shake, I’ll make you one some time.
 Let’s keep going!
-I want to show you the second floor, the top-down view of the botanical gardens is simply amazing!”
+I want to show you the second floor, the view of the botanical gardens is simply amazing!”

 Ellis smiled.
-Their energy was contagious and friendly, he appreciated how lively their spirit was.
-He felt uncomfortable and intimidated by the majority of the staff.
-He felt uncomfortable and intimidated by most everyone, if he were honest.
+Luisa’s energy was contagious and friendly, he appreciated how lively their spirit was.
+He felt uncomfortable and intimidated by the majority of the staff, but he felt uncomfortable and intimidated by most everyone, if he were honest.
 He felt as if he could hold himself upright in Luisa’s presence, that he didn’t need to lower himself down, become small and invisible.
 It was an odd feeling.

 They continued down the corridor until they found themselves standing at the lobby entrance.
 The golden elevator doors were open, so Ellis and Luisa stepped inside.
 They ascended to the second floor and Ellis looked out across the snowy landscape through the glass windows behind him.